wp-plugins/facebook-awd/readme.txt

 = How can i get my Facebook ID and My Facebook App Api info = [Search here]("http://developers.facebook.com/apps/")

+= The plugin is not working after update 0.9.7 =
+Warning: You should set that your app Facebook is migrated to OAuth2 in settings of your Facebook Appllication.
+Because this plugin use the new version of the Facebook SDK.

 = Shortcodes: =
 `[AWD_likebutton]`